 BLT is easy to include in your CMake project whether it is an existing project or you are starting from scratch.
-You simply pull it into your project using a CMake include () command.
+This tutorial assumes you are using git and the CMake Makefile generator but those commands can easily be changed or ignored.